 For more information and booking, please join us on Facebook, follow us on Twitter, sign up to our email list, and/or email us directly at info@turpinstrail.com.
+Chris also posts regularly to his YouTube channel—following him there is another great way to stay up-to-date.

 Upcoming Performances